 1. Complete the online application here.
 Prospective Resident will also sign the Resident Covenant for living with us.

-2. A Sparrow’s Nest staff member will contact the prospective resident and set up an interview with our Director and House Parents (by phone or in person depending on where you live).
+2. A Sparrow’s Nest staff member will contact the prospective resident and conduct a brief interview via phone.
+Then we will set up a more in depth interview with our Director and House Parents (by phone or in person depending on where you live).

 3. If the prospective resident is eligible for our program and space is available, the prospective resident will be notified and a date to move in will be scheduled.